IssacDowling/1gpupassvm/README.md

 Finally,
 ```
-sudo systemctl enable libvirtd --now
+sudo systemctl enable libvirtd
 ```
-to enable libvirtd.
+to enable libvirtd, and reboot.
+It seems uneccesary, but it's needed for some permissions.

 ## GPU Bios
-Some GPUs need patched firmware to work for this.
-In this example, we won't be patching it, since at the time of writing, I have an RX 6600 XT, which doesn't need patching, however we will be saving a bios anyway to pass through to the VM.
+We will be saving a bios anyway to pass through to the VM.
 Go to the [Techpowerup Bios Repository](https://www.techpowerup.com/vgabios/), and search for your GPU.
 Download it's bios.
 You want to find your exact model.
 E.G: MSI AIR BOOST VEGA 64, as opposed to just "Vega 64".
 Once you have your rom, rename it to "gpubios.rom", and ensure it's in your Downloads folder.

 Then, you can just run
 ```